Ahnaf-dev/charity-finder-app/README.md

 * **Testing**: Jest
 * **Build Tools**: Webpack, Babel, Gulp, NPM
 * **Clean Code**: Clear Variable Names, Reusable Logic (DRY), One Function One Action, Simple Code, Clean Folder Structure
+* **Performance**: Single Page Application Router, Minified Images

 ## Features

+### Technical Features

+*  Created single page app router using `Locations API` and `ES6 JavaScript` logic.
+Components will render into the `DOM`depending on the URL.
+*  Unit tested over 4 functions using `Jest` to ensure they work properly and applied `BDD` (red, green, refactor) concepts.
+*  Fetched GlobalGivings API using `Ajax` and incorporated the returned `JSON` data into `semantic HTML` tags to be styled by `SASS`.
+*  Simple local `state management` using objects.
+*  Created load more functionality by interacting with API and recursively doing function calls to add returned state to previous state until API runs out of pages.
+*  Developed filtering functionality by cloning state array, applying filters from user inputs and displaying the filtered array into UI components.
+*  Integrated `Webpack` to create a clean modular environment, bundling `TypeScript`, `SASS`, images and `Babel` into one minified script.
+*  Incorporated `Gulp` to optimize images instead of manual image optimization.
+*  Wrote clean code by giving `clear variable names`, following `DRY` principles for code `reusability`, one action per function, `simplifying` code and commenting where needed.
+* Clean project structure to increase project `maintainability` and `scalability`.
+* Utilized `JQuery` to write less and `simple` code for `manipulating the DOM`.
+* Styled with `SASS` using variables, mixins and partials.

 ### User Features